- Introduction to Balsamiq Wireframes for Desktop

 The LocalFiles Folder: The LocalFiles folder is for projects that you have saved at least once.
 We keep projects in this folder for about a week before deleting them.

 The UnsavedFiles Folder: The UnsavedFiles folder is for projects that you haven't had a chance to save yet, but have been working on.
 Check here if you re-opened Balsamiq Wireframes for Desktop, but your new project didn't open up with it.

 These backups are stored for (around) seven days, and should automatically load in case of a corrupted project file.

-Note: We do not recommend moving files out of the Local Store folder.
-If you want to move a backed up file to another folder, we recommend copying the file (CTRL/CMD+C), and then pasting it to the destination (CTRL/CMD+V).
+Note: We do not recommend moving files out of the Support Folder.
+If you want to move a backed-up file to another folder, we always recommend copying the file (CTRL/CMD+C), and then pasting it to the destination (CTRL/CMD+V).